Sarawakian cuisine: Cakes

-Kek lapis Sarawak or Sarawak layer cake is a layered cake with unique patterns of interlaced of tasty layers and variety of flavours.
+Kek lapis Sarawak or Sarawak layer cake is a layered cake, with layers made in different flavours and decorated in varying complexity.
 It is a specialty of the Malay in Sarawak that is served during festive seasons and special occasions.
 They are often baked for religious or cultural celebrations such as Eid ul-Fitr, Christmas, birthdays and weddings.
-People in Malaysia practice an open house on feast days.
-A unique feature of Sarawak's open houses is the modern layered cakes.
-Sarawak layered cake with its elaborate pattern and variety of flavours is not only popular among the locals but also among visitors as gifts or for one's own consumption.
+People in Malaysia practice an open house on feast days, where the cake is eaten or gifted.